PurrNet/PurrDocs/guides/broadcast-chat-system.md

 3. Receive `ChatMessage` on the **Server**, then broadcast the `ChatMessage` to all **Clients**.
 4. Receive `ChatMessage` on the **Clients**, then print the `ChatMessage` out.

-## 1. Creating the `ChatMessage` struct:
+## Creating the `ChatMessage` struct:
-To get our chat message to the server, we need to first create a struct to hold our data.
+To get our chat message to the **Server**, we need to first create a struct to hold our data.
 As previously mentioned, this struct will hold a `name`, and a `message`.
-This struct will need to implement the `IPackedAuto` interface, which will automatically handle the reading and writing of the data to the network.
-If this is not your style, take a look at the `IPacked` and `IPackedSimple` interfaces.
+This struct will need to implement the [IPackedAuto](..\guides\networking-custom-classes-structs-and-types.md#IPackedAuto) interface, which will automatically handle the reading and writing of the data to the network.
+If this is not your style, take a look at the [IPacked](..\guides\networking-custom-classes-structs-and-types.md#IPacked) and [IPackedSimple](..\guides\networking-custom-classes-structs-and-types.md#IPackedSimple) interfaces.

 The final struct is as follows:
 ```csharp